Tymewalk/Hiss/docs/index.md

 Next, check your Python program over.
 Do you have correct syntax and spelling?<br />
 Finally, check to see if you have the newest version of Slither.

-If you've done all three of those things and it still doesn't work, file an issue.
+If you've done all three of those things and it still doesn't work, [file an issue](https://github.com/PySlither/Slither/issues/new).

 # How can I help with Slither?
-Check the issues to see what problems need fixing.
-Then make a pull request detailing what you've changed and how it should help.
+Check [the issues](https://github.com/PySlither/Slither/issues) to see what problems need fixing.
+Then [make a pull request](https://github.com/PySlither/Slither/compare) detailing what you've changed and how it should help.
 After testing, someone will merge it into the main project.<br />
 If you help enough times, Tymewalk will add you as a collaborator.<br />
 **WARNING: Abuse of collaborator permissions WILL result in you being removed as a collaborator.**<br />
 So just be careful with what you do and you'll be fine.

 # Credits
 Scratch is property of The Lifelong Kindergarten Group.
 The Slither devs are not affiliated with the LLK, nor do they own Scratch.
+Slither is in no way associated with the LLK.